Skip to content

 Section titled “Confusing Orange LoRaWAN and private LoRaWAN networks”

 Orange operates a public LoRaWAN network in France.
 A device on this network must be LoRaWAN Certified for the EU868 pack and commercially connected to Orange.
-A private LoRaWAN network (ChirpStack stood up by an industrial site, or community The Things Network) does not require Orange acceptance.
+A private LoRaWAN network (ChirpStack stood up by an industrial site, or community The Things Network) does not require Orange validation.
 Confusing the two leads to incorrect framing of the certification programme.

 See also PTCRB for the North American dimension, Vodafone Global IoT Acceptance, Deutsche Telekom IoT Acceptance for the other large pan-European operators, LoRa Alliance for the LoRaWAN side and the spilma glossary for definitions of GCF, eUICC, IPAd, SM-DP+, EU868.